Gunilla Gerland

 Gunilla Gerland (born 1963) is a Swedish author and lecturer on the topic of autism.
+Her most notable written works include Secrets to Success for Professionals in the Autism Field: An Insider's Guide to Understanding the Autism Spectrum, the Environment and Your Role and her autobiography A Real Person: Life on the Outside.

 Biography

-Gunilla Gerland was born in Stockholm, Sweden.
+Gunilla Gerland was raised in Stockholm, Sweden.
 Her father was abusive and eventually left her family, and her mother had alcoholism.
 Gerland left home at age 16, moved to Spain, and eventually returned to Stockholm.
-At age 29, she received a diagnosis of Asperger's Syndrome.
+At age 29, she received a diagnosis of Asperger syndrome.

-Her 1996 autobiography entitled A Real Person: Life on the Outside (original Swedish title: En Riktig Människa), describes growing up with Asperger syndrome in an unsympathetic environment.
+Her 1996 autobiography, entitled A Real Person: Life on the Outside (original Swedish title: En Riktig Människa), describes growing up with Asperger syndrome in an unsympathetic environment.
 After her autobiography was published, Gerland became an advocate and educator about autism.
 She also participated in research studies, and has been described as "one of the pioneers of autistic participation in research on autism" by Anne Stenning, writing for Neurodiversity Studies: A New Critical Paradigm in 2020.

 She continued to write, also lecture and debate on issues related to Asperger syndrome and the autism spectrum.
 She has also worked as a counsellor and educator in the field in Stockholm.
 Her writings have been cited in work concerning the autism spectrum and autism-related problems such as prosopagnosia, in addition to ways in which autism is analysed and discussed.